Educational Records Rights and Privacy

 Students may authorize the University to share information from education records with third parties such as parents.
 Authorizations may be completed online or by completing an authorization form available in the Office of the Registrar.

-• To University officials, including faculty, within the University whom the University has determined to have legitimate educational interests.
-This includes contractors, consultants, volunteers or other parties to whom the University has outsourced institutional services or functions, provided that the conditions listed in §99.31(a)(1)(i)(B)(1)-(a)(1)(i)(B)(2) are met. (§99.31(a)(1))
+- To University officials, including faculty, within the University whom the University has determined to have legitimate educational interests.
+University officials includes contractors, consultants, volunteers or other parties to whom the University has outsourced institutional services or functions, provided that the conditions listed in §99.31(a)(1)(i)(B)(1)-(a)(1)(i)(B)(2) are met. (§99.31(a)(1))

-• To officials of another school where the student seeks or intends to enroll, or where the student is already enrolled if the disclosure is for purposes related to the student's enrollment or transfer, subject to the requirements of §99.34. (§99.31(a)(2)).
+- To officials of another school where the student seeks or intends to enroll, or where the student is already enrolled so long as the disclosure is for purposes related to the student's enrollment or transfer, subject to the requirements of §99.34. (§99.31(a)(2)).

-• To authorized representatives of the U. S. Comptroller General, the U. S. Attorney General, the U.S. Secretary of Education or State and local educational authorities, such as a State postsecondary authority that is responsible for supervising the University’s State-supported education programs.
-Disclosures under this provision may be made, subject to the requirements of §99.35, in connection with an audit or evaluation of Federal- or State-supported education programs or for the enforcement of or compliance with Federal legal requirements that relate to those programs.
-These entities may make further disclosures of PII to outside entities that are designated by them as their authorized representatives to conduct any audit, evaluation or enforcement or compliance activity on their behalf. (§§99.31(a)(3) and 99.35)
+- To authorized representatives of the Comptroller General of the United States, the Attorney General of the United States, the Secretary of United States Department of Education, or state and local educational authorities, such as a State postsecondary authority that is responsible for supervising the university’s State-supported education programs.
+Disclosures under this provision may be made, subject to the requirements of §99.35, in connection with an audit or evaluation of Federal- or State-supported education programs, or for the enforcement of or compliance with Federal legal requirements that relate to those programs.
+These entities may make further disclosures of PII to outside entities that are designated by them as their authorized representatives to conduct any audit, evaluation, or enforcement or compliance activity on their behalf subject to the requirements of §99.35. (§§99.31(a)(3) and 99.35)

-• To the general public, the final results of a disciplinary proceeding, subject to the requirements of §99.39, if the University determines the student is an alleged perpetrator of a crime of violence or non-forcible sex offense and the student has committed a violation of the University’s rules or policies with respect to the allegation made against him or her. (§99.31(a)(14))
+- To any third party, the final results of a disciplinary proceeding, subject to the requirements of §99.39, if the University determines through the disciplinary proceeding that the student is the alleged perpetrator of a crime of violence or non-forcible sex offense and the student has violated the University’s rules or policies, as long as the disclosure does not include the name of any other student, including a victim or witness, without the written consent of that other student. (§99.31(a)(14))

-• To parents of a student regarding the student’s violation of any Federal, State or local law, or of any rule or policy of the University, governing the use or possession of alcohol or a controlled substance if the University determines the student committed a disciplinary violation and the student is under the age of 21. (§99.31(a)(15))
+- To parent(s) of a student regarding the student’s violation of any Federal, State or local law, or of any rule or policy of the University, governing the use or possession of alcohol or a controlled substance if the University determines the student committed a disciplinary violation and the student is under the age of 21 at the time of disclosure to the parent. (§99.31(a)(15))

 Additional Information

-Questions about these policies and procedures may be directed to the Office of the Registrar at 303.871.3897.
-Request forms and additional information are available on the web at www.du.edu/registrar or in the Office of the Registrar at 2197 South University Blvd., Room G33, Denver, Colorado 80208.
+Questions about these policies and procedures may be directed to the Office of the Registrar at 303-871-4095 Request forms and additional information are available on the Office of the Registrar website or in the Office of the Registrar at 2197 South University Blvd., Denver, Colorado 80208.